 It may seem like a lifetime ago that your art teacher taught you the complementary colors; perhaps at that moment, you were drawing in one of your notebooks.
 The eye can perceive 6 colors and an incalculable number of shades.
 That means there are a lot of possibilities for your logo!
 Did you know that you can use complementary colors to revitalize your image?
-But first, what are the complementary colors?
+But first, what are the complementary colors, and how can you use them when designing your logo?

 The combination of red and green gives a festive impression due to its close connection to the Christmas holiday.
 Red conveys several strong emotions such as love, passion and anger.
 Green is softer than its counterpart, red, evoking nature, peace, and health.
 Here are two examples of the use of a red and green combo: